A high-performance general-purpose compute library

 Performs a matrix multiplication on the two input arrays after performing the operations specified in the options.
 The operations are done while reading the data from memory.
 This results in no additional memory being used for temporary buffers.

 Batched matrix multiplications are supported.
-Given below are the supported types of batch operations for any given set of two matrices A and B.
+The supported types of batch operations for any given set of two matrices A and B are given below,

 Size of Input Matrix A Size of Input Matrix B Output Matrix Size